Sodium is a vital electrolyte that regulates fluid balance, blood pressure, and nerve and muscle function.

-Urea is a breakdown product of protein metabolism and is excreted through the kidneys in the urine – it serves as a marker for protein turnover and kidney function.
+Urea is a waste product of protein metabolism and is excreted by the kidneys in the urine—it serves as a marker for protein turnover and kidney function.

-Urea is produced in the liver during the breakdown of proteins from food or the body's own tissues.
-It travels through the blood to the kidneys, where it is excreted.
-The blood urea level provides insights into protein intake, metabolism, and (especially in older people) kidney function.
-It is sensitive to many factors—such as diet, fluid intake, or physical exertion.
-It is important to always interpret the value in the context of kidney function to understand it correctly.
-Urea can also be used experimentally to optimize protein supply.
+Urea is produced in the liver during the breakdown of proteins from food or the body’s own tissue.
+It travels through the bloodstream to the kidneys, where it is excreted.
+The urea level in the blood provides insight into protein intake, metabolism, and—especially in older adults—kidney function.
+It is sensitive to many factors, such as diet, fluid intake, and physical activity.
+Urea can also be used to help optimize protein intake, making it a useful marker for managing protein consumption.

-Uric Acid is a breakdown product from the metabolism of purines – the building blocks of DNA, which are especially found in protein-rich foods – and is excreted through the kidneys.
+Uric acid is a waste product from the metabolism of purines—the building blocks of DNA, which are especially found in protein-rich foods—and is excreted by the kidneys.

-Uric Acid is produced during the breakdown of purines, which naturally occur in the body or are ingested through food.
-The level provides insights into protein metabolism, kidney excretion, and purine load.
-Normally, Uric Acid is excreted through the kidneys; however, impaired excretion or excess intake through diet can cause it to accumulate in the blood.
-High concentrations can lead to the long-term formation of Uric Acid crystals—mainly in the joints (gout) or kidneys (stones).
-Uric acid levels are strongly influenced by lifestyle and respond to factors such as diet (especially meat, particularly organ meats and seafood), alcohol, and body weight.
-In people with active gout, lower target uric acid levels are aimed for—similar to cholesterol—to prevent further attacks and chronic kidney damage.
+Uric acid is produced during the breakdown of purines, which occur naturally in the body or are consumed through food.
+The uric acid level provides insights into protein and purine metabolism, kidney excretion, and alternative energy production (such as the formation of acidic ketones) or catabolic metabolism—for example, during exercise on an empty stomach.
+Normally, uric acid is excreted by the kidneys.
+If excretion is impaired, ketone production is high, or dietary intake is excessive, uric acid can accumulate in the blood.
+Persistently high concentrations can lead to the formation of uric acid crystals—mainly in the joints (gout) or kidneys (stones).
+Uric acid levels are strongly influenced by lifestyle and respond to factors such as diet (especially meat, particularly organ meats and seafood), alcohol consumption, and body weight.
+In individuals with active gout, lower uric acid targets—similar to cholesterol management—are pursued to prevent further attacks and chronic kidney damage.
+However, gout attacks are extremely rare in healthy, young individuals.

 The HbA1c value shows the average blood sugar level over the past 2 to 3 months and is used for early detection and monitoring of diabetes and its precursors.